saiaungpyae/angular-blog/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 =======
-# angular-blog
-Sample blog CRUD using AngularJS

----
-## Requirements

-For development, you will need Node.js and AngularCli installed in your environement.

-## Install

-    $ git clone git@github.com:saiaungpyae/angular-blog.git
-    $ cd angular-blog
-    $ npm install

-## Running the project

-    $ ng serve --open

-    Open browser and go to http://localhost:4200